kavinesh8476/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm
 ```
-STEP 1:
-Import the required libraries
+1.Import the required libraries
-STEP 2:
-Upload and read the dataset.
+2.Upload and read the dataset.
-STEP 3:
-Check for any null values using the isnull() function.
+3.Check for any null values using the isnull() function.
-STEP 4:
-From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
+4.From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
-STEP 5:
-Find the accuracy of the model and predict the required values by importing the required module from sklearn.
+5.Find the accuracy of the model and predict the required values by importing the required module from sklearn.
 ```
 ## Program:
 ```